bmezaris/RetargetVid/README.md

 The software was implemented in Python 3 and the source code is included in the *retargetvid_eval.py* file of this repository.

-After publishing our ICIP paper we introduced two changes in our algorihtm which achieve a better score on the retargetVid dataset.
-The first update is the introduction of a "focus stability" mechanism in order to reject sudden and extreme changes in focus, while the second update is an optimized set of parameters.
+After publishing our ICIP paper we introduced two changes in our algorihtm that achieve a better score on the retargetVid dataset than the one reported in the paper.
+The first update is the introduction of a "focus stability" mechanism in order to reject sudden changes in focus, while the second update is an optimized set of parameters.
+To deploy both of the aforementioned updates call the *sc_init_crop_params* method changing the optional argument *use_best_settings* to True.
 The default settings of the *smartVidCrop.py* script will reproduce the results of our ICIP paper.
-To deploy both oh the aforementioned updates call the *sc_init_crop_params* method changing the optional argument *use_best_settings* to True.
 In the following table we report the resulting gain in terms of mean IoU.

 | parameters set  | mean IoU on RetargetVid <br />(1:3 target aspect ratio)| mean IoU on RetargetVid <br />(3:1 target aspect ratio)|
 | --- | :-: | :-: |